 What is the highest regular-season batting average by a player on a World Series champion (with enough plate appearances to qualify for the title)?
 That was Babe Ruth's 1923 season - .393 (see the next question).
 No World Series team has ever had a full-season regular player who hit over .400.

 Babe Ruth NEVER struck out 100 times in a season (he DID strikeout more than a hundred hitters; he did it three times as a pitcher).
 How many different players HAVE struck out 100 or more times in a season?
 For the record, the most strikeouts Babe Ruth ever had in one season was 93, in 1923.
 That was also the year that he set the still-standing record for highest batting average by a Yankee - .393 (he also hit 41 homers in 1923)!
-Through 2012, 687 different players have struck out at least 100 times in a season.
-Those 687 players have reached 100 K's 2,154 times!
-Thirty players have had 10 or more seasons with 100 K's.
+Through 2013, 739 different players have struck out at least 100 times in a season.
+Those 739 players have reached 100 K's 2,349 times!
+Thirty-two players have had 10 or more seasons with 100 K's.
 Danny Moeller was the first player to strikeout 100 times in a season (1913).
 Reggie Jackson did it 18 times!
-Six players have had exactly 100 K's in a season.
+Eighty-nine times, a player has had exactly 100 K's in a season.
 Three different players have reached the 200 plateau.
 One, Mark Reynolds, did it three times!
+Mark Reynolds also holds the record with 223 Ks in 2009.
+Adam Dunn just missed with 222 in 2012.
+Chris Carter and Drew Stubbs are the others who topped 200.

 Ten pitchers since 1960 have won 20 or more games in a single season in both the American League AND the National League.
 See how many you can name.
 Gaylord Perry, Tommy John, Curt Schilling, Randy Johnson, Frank Viola, Jerry Koosman, David Cone, Andy Messersmith, Bill Singer, and Ferguson Jenkins.